 10. Try natural homeopathic anxiety remedies.
 The brand that I’ve used that helps my thunderstorm terrified dog the most (and it helps humans too actually!) is Rescue Remedy.
-They sell it at Whole Foods and at many pet stores too.
+You can put it in your dog’s mouth, on a treat, or in their driking water.
 Some pets seem more affected by it than others, but it can’t hurt.
-You can also try a “DAP” (Dog Appeasing Pheromone) collar or plug-in, available online at PetSmart.
+You can also try a “DAP” (Dog Appeasing Pheromone) collar or plug-in, available at pet retailers or from your vet.

 12. Adopt a friend!
 This can be an instant cure for some dogs – adopt them a canine friend!
 Some dogs, especially those with high pack instincts like Siberian Huskies, simply do not do well being left alone, ever.
 Finding a good match for your dog but who is calm and happy when you leave can have a wonderful soothing effect on a dog who vocalizes when left alone.

 What about medication?
 There are a few medications (like “doggie prozac”) that your vet can prescribe that may help either relieve anxiety or sedate your dog.
 Some dogs experience aggression as a side-effect, so proceed with caution.
-In emergency situations (where the dog was going to loose their home due to noise complaints) using a humane spray “bark collar” that sprays when the dog barks can work instantly.
+In emergency situations (life if a dog is going to lose their home due to noise complaints) using a humane spray “bark collar” that sprays when the dog barks can work instantly.
 But with other dogs, a spray collar only increases their anxiety, and then there are others who quickly figure out just how loud they can cry & whimper without setting it off.
 I mention medication and the collars in case all the above has failed you, and are at the point where you will try anything to be able to keep your dog quiet, so you can keep your dog.

 That’s a lot of ideas and you can try a combination to see what works best for your dog — every dog is an individual and responds differently!
 Crying when left alone is not an uncommon problem, especially for a dog in a new home.
 There are more complex “desensitizing” training that can be done too, but it takes more time – and instructions!
 How do you know if what you are doing is working?
 We know of one adopter who installed a web cam!
 Super smart, and they could see instantly how their new puppy was staying upset for less time each day – and when he’d put his Snoopy stuffed toy in the water bowl for a drink!